Krillian111/upgraded-palm-tree/README.md

 Note: Subsections are ordered in reversed order of implementation to have the most relevant section about the API first.

-## Optional
+## Skipped

+As agreed I skipped the following topics:

-- Authentication/Authorization (skipped due to time)
+- Authentication/Authorization
-- finalize create
-- add update/delete
+- Fully functioning create/update/delete
+  - There is only a very simplified post request for manual testing and e2e tests

 ## TODO